 - When exiting the freeway, look left and right and check your mirrors for traffic before entering the exit lane.
 Also, check your blind spot if there is an acceleration lane or a paved shoulder.

 - Activate your turn signal toward the exit lane to alert traffic of your intentions.
-Enter the exit lane at or near the beginning of the lane smoothly.
+Enter the exit lane smoothly at or near the beginning of the lane.
 Stay within the lane lines.
 Do not cross solid lines if there are multiple exit lanes.

 - Once you're completely in the exit lane, slow gradually without forcing traffic to pile behind your vehicle.
 Keep your speed slow enough to avoid jostling passengers and items in the vehicle while going through any curves on the exit ramp.
 Maintain a safe two- to three-second following distance.